MinakiLabs-Official/minakilabs-spider/README.md

 ## Overview

 The MinakiLabs Spider Project is a comprehensive solution for web scraping, allowing you to extract and query data from web pages seamlessly.
 Key features include:

-- **Automated Web Scraping:** Extract data from web pages with our powerful scraping engine.
+- **Automated Web Scraping**: Extract data from web pages with our powerful scraping engine.
-- **Querying JSON Data:** Use JMESPath to query and manipulate the scraped JSON data.
+- **Querying JSON Data**: Use JMESPath to query and manipulate the scraped JSON data.
-- **User-friendly CLI:** Access all functionalities via our intuitive Command Line Interface (CLI).
+- **User-friendly CLI**: Access all functionalities via our intuitive Command Line Interface (CLI).
-- **IP Rotation:** Ensure anonymity and avoid IP blocking with our extensive pool of IP addresses.
+- **IP Rotation**: Ensure anonymity and avoid IP blocking with our extensive pool of IP addresses.
-- **Customizable Device Switching:** Change the device type for each request to mimic different user agents.
+- **Customizable Device Switching**: Change the device type for each request to mimic different user agents.
-- **API Integration:** Integrate our scraping capabilities into your applications with our well-documented API.
+- **API Integration**: Integrate our scraping capabilities into your applications with our well-documented API.
-- **Detailed Documentation:** Comprehensive guides and references to help you get the most out of our service.
+- **Detailed Documentation**: Comprehensive guides and references to help you get the most out of our service.

 ## Installation